Hari-jith/Real-Time-Emotion-Detection/README.md

 * Training/validation gaps
 * Effect of fine-tuning

-The complete curves are available in the `cnn_model.ipynb` notebook.
+The complete curves are available in the `cnn_model.ipynb` notebook and results folder.

-Due to repository presentation constraints, only selected plots are included in the repository.

 ---